 Typical approved palette55+ active adult community within Nocatee.
 Single-story coastal homes, well-maintained palette.

 Typical approved palette5,800+ homes across 47 neighborhoods.
 Traditional Florida architecture, mature tree canopy.
-Strict tree protection.
+Heavy Hardie Board fiber cement.

 Typical approved paletteSpanish/Mediterranean architecture.
 Stucco-dominant, tile roofs, terra cotta accents.
 Coordinated streetscape.